Written by: Angeline Antonakos Boswell, KGHP Researcher

 Fil Menikefs immigrated to Kingston in order to attend Queen’s University, which was a non-typical immigration story during this era.
 He did not end up attending university, and instead joined the work force.
-As he describes, Greeks that came later than 1950 had a hard time buying a house and finding work.
+As he describes, Greeks who came later than 1950 had a hard time buying a house and finding work.
 Most of them worked in restaurants and they worked extremely hard.
 Many Greeks worked in a leather factory because it was undesirable work.
 When the factory closed a lot of the workers went to Queen’s to work either in cleaning or in maintenance, or they worked for the Kingston General Hospital.

 Ted Brousalis, the late husband of Maria Karis Brousalis, moved to Kingston and worked for the Karkoulis family.
 The Karkoulises and Ted knew each other, as they were friends in their hometown in Greece.
 This can be considered an example of chain migration, and an example of occupational specialization, since Ted began working as a dishwasher in the Karkoulis’s restaurant.
 Eventually, he entered the restaurant business himself.

-Kristina, Maria and Ted’s daughter, helps supplement information about Ted’ life through a blog post about Ted.
+Kristina, who is Maria and Ted’s daughter, helps supplement information about Ted’ life through a blog post about Ted.
 According to Kristina, Ted had been working six or seven days a week, while learning English in a night school (Ted, 2008).
 When Ted came to Kingston, there was no liquor service in Ontario.
 As Maria puts it: this was before Kingston was a “wet” city.
 He went to Toronto for bar manager training.
-Afterwards, he worked at the LaSalle hotel (owned by the Karkoulis family) as their bar manager.
+Afterwards, he worked at the LaSalle hotel as their bar manager.
 When he and Maria got married in the 1960’s, he was still working there.
 He also worked at the Holiday Inn, the Cavalier Room, and the Firehall restaurant (where the Lonestar is now).
 This photo (bottom right), provided by Kristina via her blog, was “the first photo taken of anyone in the place he worked serving liquor when they made that legal.”
 According to Kristina, he was proud of that accomplishment, as he was one of the earliest people in Kingston to get the certification to do so, and he “still had the snazzy red jacket hung up in his apartment” (Ted, 2008).

 Afterwards, Ted Brousalis bought his first business – a take-out “burger and snack shop” – with a business partner.
 “Ted introduced the souvlaki to Kingston”, Kristina wrote.
 “At the time, Kingston was a very “English” town” (Ted, 2008).
 Below are some photos of Ted, including photos of him as a bar manager and photos of his own business.
 Maria herself was a teacher, and had taught at Robert Mix-School, now the Boys and Girls Club.
 She worked there for 8 years and worked for one year at Polson Park Public School.
 Maria also did her husband’s book keeping when he owned his own business.